bbrtj/vim-simple-workspace/README.md

 # Simple Workspace

-A simple vim layer to mksession with multiple named workspaces.
+A simple Vim layer to mksession with multiple named workspaces.

 Using this plugin you can save and restore named vim sessions (later referred to as workspaces) with simple commands globally.
 Some of the features are: